cfpb/design-manual/brand-guidelines/typography.md

     <li>Use consistent punctuation</li>
 </ul>

-<p>If the items in a list are complete sentences, the introductory clause should also be a complete sentence, followed by a colon.
-The items in this list should end with a period.</p>
+<p>If the list items are complete sentences, the introductory clause should also be a complete sentence, followed by a colon.
+These list items should end with a period.</p>

-<p>If the items in a list are a group of short fragments that each work to complete an introductory clause, the introductory clause should also be a short fragment, followed by a colon.
-The items in this list should end with no punctuation.</p>
+<p>If the list items are a group of short fragments that each work to complete an introductory clause, the introductory clause should also be a short fragment, followed by a colon.
+These list items should end with no punctuation.</p>

 <div class="content-33 content-first">